Germination - The process whereby growth emerges from a period of dormancy

 First signs of flowering.

-Although the length of the flowering cycle might vary a lot between strains, the visual aspect of flowering is quite similar amongst most strains.
+Although the length of the flowering cycle may vary a lot between strains, the visual aspect of flowering is quite similar among most strains.

 Female plants will start to develop a few white hairs called "pistils" under each set of internodes, as soon as the first few pistils are out there will be an explosive increase of pistil growth resulting in large clusters of white hairs.